 The Blue Angels temporarily de-activated in 1950 during the Korean War, but returned in 1951 with the F9F-2B.
 This was changed to the F9F-6 in 1953.
 In 1954, the Blue Angels moved to their current base of NAS Pensacola.
 In 1956, the Blue Angels became a six-ship formation team, adding the Opposing Solo position.
 In 1957, they upgraded to the F11F-1 Tiger.

 The Blue Angels began performing internationally in the 1960s, including European and Caribbean tours in 1965.
 They visited Europe again in 1967.
 In 1969, they transitioned to the F-4J Phantom.
 In 1971, they conducted their first visit to Asia.
 In 1974, they transitioned to the A-4F Skyhawk II.

 In 1986, the team transitioned to their current aircraft, the F/A-18 Hornet.
 Although their fleet today includes A, B, C and D model Hornets, the team generally use the F/A-18C model for displays.
 In 1992, the Blue Angels became the first foreign military aerobatic team to perform in Russia.
-The Blue Angels are expected to upgrade to the F/A-18E/F Super Hornet for the 2021 airshow season.
+The Blue Angels have upgraded to the F/A-18E/F Super Hornet for the 2021 airshow season.

 Historically, the Blue Angels have not worn G-suits during their displays, as this might interfere with their movements of the control stick.